MasDennis/rajawali3d.org/src/content/getting-started/0.9/13-animation-classes/index.md

 * `ScaleAnimation3D`: scale an object
 * `TranslateAnimation3D`: translate an object

-Here’s how a rotate animation is set up:
+Here's how a rotate animation is set up:
 ```
 // -- set up a rotation animation that rotates 90 degrees around the x axis,
 //    180 degrees around the y axis, 270 degrees around the z axis